polyfy/polylith/readme.md

 One problem we normally have when developing software without using Polylith, is that the production environment and the development environment has a 1:1 relationship.
-This happens because we use the production codebase for development, so if we create a new service in production, it will automatically "turn up" in the development environment.
+This happens because we use the production codebase for development, so if we create a new service in production, it will automatically "turn up" in the development project.

-In Polylith we avoid this problem by separating the development environment from production.
+In Polylith we avoid this problem by separating the development project from production.
-Thanks to components, we can create any environment we want by putting the bricks we need into one place.
+Thanks to components, we can create any project we want by putting the bricks we need into one place.
 This allow us to optimize the development environment for productivity while in production, we can focus on fulfilling non functional requirements like performance or up time.

-Right now, our `development` environment mirrors the `command-line` environment:<br>
+Right now, our `development` project mirrors the `command-line` project:<br>
 <img src="images/command-line.png" width="35%">

 Let's pretend we get performance problems in the `user` component and that we think